linuxct/descendant.github.io/_posts/2019-02-07-TwoDotZero.md

 <hr>

 After some time, here it comes.
-The long awaited Descendant update is ready to be flashed on your phones.
+The long awaited Descendant update is ready to be flashed on your phone.
 Enjoy and have fun!

 Here is the full changelog of the new release: